House Captains and Vice Captains

 Ensure children are aware of the rules and routines for the school during break and lunchtimes

-The School Council is a group of children that meet half termly with Mr Ward.
+The School Council is a group of children that meet half termly with Mrs Fahey.
 There are 2 children in Years 1-6 chosen to be members of the school council.
 They have all been elected by their peers because they feel they are good at putting points across clearly and considerately.
 They work together to discuss and decide on issues which are important to the children at Awbridge.

 Junior Road Safety Officers